-The "Shopping Cart" page allows participants to review their choices and check how much of the budget they have spent.
+In either of the choice environments, there is a "Shopping Cart" page allows participants to review their choices and check how much of the budget they have spent.
 Once participants have completed their choice, they can submit it by clicking on a "Checkout" button.
 This will save a spreadsheet listing all available items and their chosen quantity for later analysis.

-Figure 7: Shopping cart of the virtual supermarket tool
+Figure 8: Shopping cart of the virtual supermarket tool